SEND & Inclusion

-Mrs Laurie Chapman is our Safeguarding Officer and her role is an academy wide role.
-Mrs Chapman has responsibility for all safeguarding matters.
+Mrs Liz Weller is our Safeguarding Officer and her role is an academy wide role.
+Mrs Weller has responsibility for all safeguarding matters.
 Further information on Safeguarding can be found here.

 - Every child should be able to access a good quality education tailored to their needs, with access to quality first teaching, an accessible curriculum and an inclusive environment.